Minnesota's Boundary Waters

-At the U.S. Forest Service stations in Tofte, Grand Marais, Ely and Cook, rangers are fonts of advice.
+At the U.S. Forest Service stations in Tofte, Grand Marais, Ely and Cook, rangers are good sources of advice.

-They'll supply handy tips on gear, suggesting things many canoeists don't think about bringing, such as a collapsible wash basin, an extra paddle, boots for portages.
+They'll supply handy tips on gear, suggesting things many canoeists don't think about bringing, such as a collapsible wash basin, an extra paddle and boots for portages.